jonshiach/graphics-notes/_pages/06_3D_worlds.md

 }
 ```

 Here we loop through each object and calculate the model matrix using the position, scaling and rotation vectors and rotation angle.
-We need to change the position of the camera so that we can see all of the cubes.
-Specify the camera $\mathbf{eye}$ and $\mathbf{target}$ so that the camera is moved backwards along the $z$-axis a bit and looking at the first object.
+We need to change the position of the camera so that we can see all the cubes.
+Specify the camera $\mathbf{eye}$ and $\mathbf{target}$ so that the camera is moved backwards along the $z$-axis a bit and looking at the first object but adding the following code before we loop through the cube objects.

 ```cpp
 // Calculate view and projection matrices